redhat-openstack/website/source/community/get-involved.html.md

 *   Share your experiences running RDO
 *   Discuss your ideas for improvements

-Come and chat real-time with RDO users on **IRC** - you can usually find us in the main OpenStack channel, #openstack on [Freenode](http://freenode.net).
+Come and chat real-time with RDO users on **IRC** - you can usually find us in the #rdo channel - or hanging out with the wider OpenStack community in the #openstack channel - on [Freenode](http://freenode.net).

-If you want to help with our packaging and integration work, consider [joining our contributor **mailing list**](//www.redhat.com/mailman/listinfo/rdo-list).
+If you want to help with our packaging and integration work, consider [joining our contributor **mailing list**](//www.redhat.com/mailman/listinfo/rdo-list), and check out [Red Hat's OpenStack pages on github](https://github.com/redhat-openstack).

 ### Solve